k-hagio/crash-cacheutils/README.md

     -a  also display negative dentries in the subdirs list.
     -d  display the directory itself only, without its contents.
     -U  do not sort, list dentries in directory order.

+  For kernels supporting mount namespaces, the -n option may be used to specify a task that has the target namespace:

+    -n pid   a process PID.
+    -n task  a hexadecimal task_struct pointer.

 EXAMPLE
   Display the "/var/log/messages" regular file's information: